mahume/bamazon/README.md

 ```
 node bamazonCustomer.js
 ```
-*A table of all current products is displayed with the option to 'Purchase a product' or 'Exit'.*
+*A list of actionable options will be provided.*
 ![](gifs/customer.gif)